aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     --8<-- "examples/snippets/idempotency/types.ts:3:16"
     ```

-Note that for the middleware to work, your Lambda function handler must return a value different from `undefined`.
-This is a [known limitation of Middy.js early return feature](https://github.com/middyjs/middy/issues/1236).
+For the middleware to work, your Lambda function handler must return a value different from `undefined`.
+This is a [known limitation of the early return feature in Middy.js](https://github.com/middyjs/middy/issues/1236).
 If your use case requires early returns, you can use the `makeIdempotent` function wrapper instead.

 ### Choosing a payload subset for idempotency